WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story Type:

-Pastiche narrated by the Second Mrs. Watson
+Extra-Canonical Adventure of the Second Mrs. Watson

-Historical Characters: Sir Melville Macnaghten
+Historical Figures: Sir Melville Macnaghten

 Other Characters: Harry Benbow; Sergeant; Inspector Corrigan; Warder; Radford Boys; Hoskins; Policeman; Constables